AgentNo/CSHO-Source/README.md

 You are free to use these files as you see fit, and to upload modded versions to the Steam Workshop and/or Holdfast Official Discord as long as credit is provided.

+### Credits
+Original maps and sounds courtesy of Valve Corporation.
+Map objects and textures exported via ViGamezBoy on models-resource.com.
+Certain maps such as de_mirage exported using BSP Viewer
+Sound modding (Sound packs) use a script created and maintained by Davwado.

 If you have any issues or queries, please contact Spammy McJunkmail#7771 on Discord!